 Evening gloves were worn, too – elbow-length or shorter mid-arm length – in satin or nylon, of course matching the dress.
 Big sparkly bracelets were often worn over the top.
 Evening gloves dyed to match a formal dress were ideal for long gloves.
 Alternatives were sheer net or short lace gloves in a harmonizing color.

 1960s Vintage Gloves

 In the early years, the use of gloves was identical to the 1950s.
-Mostly white, short and undecorated.
-Longer gloves for evening were still an option.
+Mostly white, very short, and undecorated.
+Longer gloves for the evening were still an elegant option.

-As the years moved on there was a wave of interest in pastel color dresses so naturally gloves came in pink, yellow, blue, and green too.
-In fall or winter colors embraced earth tones.
-Light tan, moss green, black, and nude.
+As the years moved on, there was a wave of interest in pastel colored dresses, so naturally, gloves came in pink, yellow, blue, and green, too.
+In fall or winter, colors embraced earth tones – namely light tan, moss green, black, and nude.

 Looking at fashion pictures, by 1967, women didn’t wear gloves but they carried them in hand.
 They were now a fashion accessory without a purpose!
-By the 1970s vintage gloves were gone from fashion except in winter where they were required for warmth.
+By the 1970s, vintage gloves were gone from fashion except in winter, where they were required for warmth.